eyereasoner/eye/see/README.md

 # Second Eye of Euler - SEE

-Second source implementation of eye/reasoning using standard prolog engines.
+Looking at eye/reasoning from an standard prolog perspective.

 ## Install [trealla](https://github.com/trealla-prolog/trealla#building) and run
 ```